Diebbo/assignment-4-computational-geometry/chapters/task3.typ

     image("../assets/worst-case-segment-tree.png", width:10cm)
   )<fig:worst-case-segment-tree>

-  Therefore, the whole exploration of this is bounded by $O(4 log n)$.
+  Therefore, the whole exploration of this is bounded by the depth of the three: $O(log n)$.

-  Normally, this would not be possible as we would need to traverse all the nodes in the tree that sum up to the y-interval of the rectangle being opened.
+  Normally, this would not be possible if we had to reach the leaves of the tree for every events, as we would need to traverse all the nodes in the tree that sum up to the y-interval of the rectangle being opened, resulting in a worst case of $O(n)$.
 However, the optimization comes from the fact that we can use propagation to update the tree: a node's count is valid only if its count is greater than zero, moreover we don't need to check its children.
 - *Closing*: Operation symmetric to the Opening, also requiring $O(log n)$ time.
 We only need to be aware of the case where we close a rectangle where the children are still opened by other rectangles (i.e. count > 1).
 In this case we still need to update the span value of the node with the sum of the spans of its children while decreasing the count.

 We can calculate the area covered between two consecutive events $e_i$ and $e_(i+1)$ by looking at the total height covered by the rectangles at the root of the segment tree $T$ and multiplying it by the width between the two events